arc53/DocsGPT/HACKTOBERFEST.md

 Welcome, contributors!
 We're excited to announce that DocsGPT is participating in Hacktoberfest.
 Get involved by submitting a **meaningful** pull request, and earn a free shirt in return!

-All contributors with accepted PR's will recieve a cool holopin! 🤩 (Watchout for a reply in yout PR to collect it)
+All contributors with accepted PR's will receive a cool holopin! 🤩 (Watchout for a reply in your PR to collect it)

 📜 Here's How to Contribute: